Martinomagnifico/martinomagnifico/README.md

 👋 Hi, I'm a designer and sometimes coder from the Netherlands.
 The name Martino (my usual nickname) was already taken on GitHub, so I added "magnifico" to it.
-Don't know why.
+I could have chosen something shorter.

 ## Reveal.js Plugins

+I wrote some plugins for [Reveal.js](http://revealjs.com), mainly out of necessity for my own presentations.
+They are all open-source.
+Here's an [overview](https://martinomagnifico.github.io) of all of them.

 |Name|Demo|Description|
 |:------------- |:------------- |:-------------|